 Flat panel wainscoting is not limited to modern homes.
 Its versatility allows it to be used in traditional settings as well, offering a subtle contrast to more ornate decor.
 It can be painted in bold colors for a dramatic effect or kept neutral for a softer, more cohesive look.

-Beadboard wainscoting is characterized by its vertical lines and narrow panels.
-It’s a great option for cottage-style homes or spaces that need a cozy, rustic vibe.
+Beadboard wainscoting is characterized by vertical lines and narrow panels.
+It’s an excellent option for cottage-style homes or spaces that need a cozy, rustic vibe.
 Beadboard is versatile and can be painted or stained to match your decor.

 Beadboard wainscoting is synonymous with rustic charm and is often used in country-style homes.
 Its vertical grooves add texture and visual interest, making it a popular choice for kitchens, bathrooms, and mudrooms.
 The beadboard style evokes a sense of warmth and nostalgia, reminiscent of classic farmhouse design.